Methodology of Algorithm Engineering: Epistemology of Algorithm Engineering

 \begin{example} \citet{he2016deep} present a residual learning framework for image recognition to ease the training of networks that are substantially deeper than the state of the art.
 In their experiments, the authors analyze edge cases, such as a network with more than 1000 layers.
 They find that the performance of such extremely deep networks is not as good as the performance of networks with around 100 layers.
 They conclude that this is caused by overfitting and that networks with more than 1000 layers are unnecessarily large. \end{example}

-Research papers differ in their emphasis on \emph{knowledge of} and \emph{knowledge about} design.
+Research papers differ in the extent to which they emphasize \emph{knowledge of} and \emph{knowledge about} design.
 There are papers that focus on knowledge of design.
 A paper proposing a new algorithm is a typical example of this kind.
 Mind, however, that such papers often include a larger evaluation part that essentially provides knowledge about design, in which properties of the algorithm are analyzed to justify its underlying hypotheses.
 There are also papers offering knowledge about design only.
 Survey papers, papers on new theoretical insights about existing algorithms, or benchmarking studies belong to this category.
 These studies often do not propose new algorithms, but compare or analyze previously published ones.

 \begin{example} \citet{wang2021we} address the problem of cardinality estimation in the context of query optimization.
 More specifically, they set out to answer the question whether learned models for cardinality estimation are ready for use in practice.
 To answer this question, the authors conduct a comprehensive study with five learned methods and eight traditional methods for cardinality estimation and four real-world data sets.
 The study consists of three different parts and provides deep insights into the performance of the studied methods in different environments and when learned methods fail to deliver correct results. \end{example}